 - When vendors work on the whole backend, it may not be feasible to entirely vet their security, which can especially be a problem for applications that manage sensitive data.
 Because companies are not allowed their discrete physical servers, serverless providers will usually be running code from several of their customers on a separate server at any given time.
 This issue of giving method with other companies is known as ‘multitenancy’ – think of many companies trying to hire and work in a single office at the same time.
 Multi tenancy can influence the app’s performance and, if the multi-tenant servers are not configure properly, could outcome in data exposure.

-- Serverless architectures, not a long running processes This limits the types of applications that could cost-effectively drive in a serverless architecture.
-Because serverless procurer frenzy for time code is running, it may cost more to run an application with long-running procurer in a serverless infrastructure compare to a stuffy one.
+- Serverless architectures, not a long running process This limits the types of applications that could cost-effectively drive in a serverless architecture.
+Because serverless procurer frenzy for time code is running, it may cost more to run an application with the long-running procurer in a serverless infrastructure compare to a stuffy one.

-- Performance may be affected
+- Performance May be Affected

 - It’s not constantly working, serverless code may require to ‘booting up’ when it is used.
 This start-up period may diminish performance.
-However, if a bit of code has used daily, the serverless provider will have it able to be activate – a request for this ready-to-go code has called a ‘warm start.’
+However, if a bit of code has used daily, the serverless provider will have it able to be activated – a request for this ready-to-go code has called a ‘warm start.’
 A request for code that has not been applied in a while is declared a ‘cold start.

-Serverless Architecture is the future of Modern Mobile App Development
+Serverless Architecture is the Future of Modern Mobile App Development